tdauth/tpof-talras/README.md

 * Fair distribution bounty and XP system from creep kills and completing quests.
 * AOS-like PvP area.
 * Class repick.
-* Equipment system with visible items.
+* Equipment system with visible items, melee and range weapons.
 * Backpack system with stacking items and without custom GUI which can be used during the battle.
 * Up to 15 different spells at once.
 * Custom skill system with 2 skill points per level and without custom GUI which can be used during the battle.
 * Shop markers.
+* Blood effects.
 * Many custom quests which can be completed by every player once.
 * Big coop battles.
 * Big hidden dungeons.